Karthik-bhogi/Python-Codes/README.md

        c.
 Number is a multiple of 5<br>
     3. Display the maximum element from the list<br>
     In case of any invalid data or if the list is empty, display -1.<br>

+11. Given a list of integer values.
+Write a python program to check whether it contains same number in adjacent position.
+Display the count of such adjacent occurrences <br>

+12. Write a python program to generate the ticket numbers for specified number of passengers traveling in a flight as per the details mentioned below:<br>
+    The ticket number should be generated as airline:src:dest:number where<br>
+       a.
+Consider AI as the value for airline <br>
+       b. src and dest should be the first three characters of the source and destination cities.<br>
+       c. number should be auto-generated starting from 101<br>
+    The program should return the list of ticket numbers of last five passengers.<br>
+    **Note**: If passenger count is less than 5, return the list of all generated ticket numbers.<br>

+13. Write a python program which displays the count of the names that matches a given pattern from a list of names provided.  <br>
+    Consider the pattern characters to be: <br>
+    1. "_ at" where "_" can be one occurrence of any character
+    2. "%at%" where "%" can have zero or any number of occurrences of a character

+14. Write a Python program to generate the next 15 leap years starting from a given year.
+Populate the leap years into a list and display the list. <br>

+15. ARS Gems Store sells different varieties of gems to its customers.<br>
+   Write a Python program to calculate the bill amount to be paid by a customer based on the list of gems and quantity purchased.
+Any purchase with a total bill amount above        Rs.30000 is entitled for 5% discount.
+If any gem required by the customer is not available in the store, then consider total bill amount to be -1.<br>
+   Assume that quantity required by the customer for any gem will always be greater than 0.<br>
+   Perform case-sensitive comparison wherever applicable.<br>

+16. Write a python function, create_largest_number(), which accepts a list of numbers and returns the largest number possible by concatenating the list of numbers.<br>
+    **Note**: Assume that all the numbers are two digit numbers.<br>

+17. Write a function, check_palindrome() to check whether the given string is a palindrome or not.
+The function should return true if it is a palindrome else it should return       false.<br>
+    **Note**: Initialize the string with various values and test your program.
+Assume that all the letters in the given string are all of the same case.
+Example: MAN, civic, WOW     etc.<br>

+18. Given a string containing uppercase characters (A-Z), compress the string using Run Length encoding.
+Repetition of character has to be replaced by storing the length of that     run.<br>
+    Write a python function which performs the run length encoding for a given String and returns the run length encoded String.
+Provide different String values and test your       program <br>

+19. A teacher is conducting a camp for a group of five children.
+Based on their performance and behavior during the camp, the teacher rewards them with chocolates.<br>
+    Write a Python function to<br>
+    1. Find the total number of chocolates received by all the children put together.<br>
+    Assume that each child is identified by an id and it is stored in a tuple and the number of chocolates given to each child is stored in a list.<br>
+    2. The teacher also rewards a child with few extra chocolates for his/her best conduct during the camp.<br>
+    If the number of extra chocolates is less than 1, an error message "Extra chocolates is less than 1", should be displayed.<br>
+    If the given child Id is invalid, an error message "Child id is invalid" should be displayed.
+Otherwise, the extra chocolates provided for the child must be added to his/her     existing number of chocolates and display the list containing the total number of chocolates received by each child.<br>